Free Legal Advice Centre

 Any representation in a Simple Procedure action, will be carried out by two Diploma students working in pairs, supervised by a qualified solicitor.

-The Free Legal Advice Centre is now closed for Christmas.
-We will re-open in January 2020.
+The Free Legal Advice Centre is temporarily closed while we train new student advisors.
+We hope to re-open shortly.

 - To arrange an appointment, please email email@example.com or call 0800 073 0150 (voicemail only) and confirm your full name, postal address including post code, telephone number and a brief summary of the issue you are looking for advice on.